shubhamkumarjha123/py_codes/folder/Inner function.md

-# Make a inner func.
+# Make a inner funct.

 ```python